Orthogonal-Research-Lab/Developmental-Incongruities-and-Heterochrony/README.md

 * printable version (pdf file in repository).

-3) a talk abstract submitted to Dynamics Days 2019: "Dynamical Representations of Heterochrony and the Developmental Process".
+3) a talk abstract: "Dynamical Representations of Heterochrony and the Developmental Process".

+4) a paper: "Understanding Developmental Incongruity Through Dynamical Heterochrony".